pschaus/LINFO1121/source/part6/ex1.rst

-Exercise 6.1.14 (Inginious)
+Exercise 6.1.14 (INGInious)
 """""""""""""""""""""""""""

-Implement an algorihtm for finding a path (its length does not matter) between a node source and a destination using `Depth First Search <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_DepthFirstPaths>`_
+Implement an algorithm for finding a path (its length does not matter) between a source node and a destination using `Depth First Search <https://inginious.info.ucl.ac.be/course/LINFO1121/graphs_DepthFirstPaths>`_

-Exercise 6.1.15 (Inginious)
+Exercise 6.1.15 (INGInious)
 """""""""""""""""""""""""""

 Implement the computation of the number of connected components in a Graph: